llm-bible/llm-bible.github.io/_publications/cheng2024mini.markdown

 bibkey: cheng2024mini
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.11681"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Tools', 'Pruning', 'Attention Mechanism']
+tags: ['Tools', 'Efficiency and Optimization', 'Pruning', 'Model Architecture', 'Attention Mechanism']
 ---
 As Large Language Models (LLMs) grow dramatically in size, there is an increasing trend in compressing and speeding up these models.
 Previous studies